 The Group has also elected not to reassess whether a contract is, or contains a lease at the date of initial application.
 Instead, for contracts entered into before the transition date the Group relied on its assessment made applying IAS 17 and Interpretation in determining whether an arrangement contains a Lease.

-Notes to the Financial Statements September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)
+September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)

 (v) Insurance and investment contracts - classification, recognition and measurement

 Summary of measurement approaches

 The Group uses different measurement approaches, depending on the type of contracts, as follows: